Green Chilli Pickle Recipe (Hari Mirch Ka Achar)

 Jar covered with a cloth.

-Step 8: Heat 1 and ½ cups of mustard oil in a pan over high heat until it fumes.
+Step 8: Heat 1 ½ cups of mustard oil in a pan over high heat until it begins to fume.
 Remove the pan from the heat and cool the oil slightly.

 Mustard oil heating in a pan.

-Step 9: Pour the oil into the jar over the pickle so the pickle is covered with oil.
+Step 9: Pour the oil into the jar over the pickle, covering it completely with oil.

 Step 10: Secure the lid of the jar.
 Keep the jar in strong sunlight for 3-4 days.
 Bring the jar inside at night and put it back in the sun during the day.